Mike Coady talks strategic changes in international financial services

 Our responsibility to our clients starts with fully understanding them, and their requirements.
 Client-risk appetites, investment profiles, and previous investing experience should all be carefully compiled into an accurate and meaningful profile.
 Attitude to risk assessment tools can help in this, by profiling individuals and their attitudes and preferences.

 This knowledge should then be made part of an organisation-wide customer relationship management system that centralises it, unifies it and makes it available to all the experts and service professionals who will interact with a client.
 Thus, you can create a seamless chain from a client’s risk profile assessment through to investment matching.
-At swissglobal, we are busy implementing the procedures and technology to facilitate this knowledge sharing.
+In our company, we are busy implementing the procedures and technology to facilitate this knowledge sharing.

 As an industry, we need to stamp out uncertainty and lack of transparency in costs and charges.
 Clients need to be fully apprised of all costs and charges associated with investment options from the very start.
-These need to be explained clearly, and understood by the client.
-This discussion of cost establishes the relationship of trust between adviser and client.
+These need to be explained clearly and understood by the client.
+This discussion of cost establishes the relationship of trust between the adviser and the client.

 Once recommendations are offered to a client, they should be formalised in a suitability report.
-All advice, whether oral or written, should be documented and entered and pulled through into the client relationship management system.
+Whether oral or written, all advice should be documented and entered and pulled through into the client relationship management system.
 This helps build consistency across all client communications.

-At management level, it is the job of senior team members to maintain oversight over all client touchpoints.
-Cross-checking helps ensure that client goals and the recommended plans are in alignment.
+At the management level, it is the job of senior team members to maintain oversight over all client touchpoints.
+Cross-checking helps ensure that the client’s goal and the recommended plans are in alignment.
 Regular reviews by team leaders and managers need to become standard industry-wide to create an extra layer of oversight, security and transparency.
-Again, we are implementing this practice at swissglobal to live up to the world-class standards our clients demand and expect from us.
+Again, we are implementing this practice to live up to the world-class standards our clients demand and expect from us.

 Effective client servicing is only as good as the team doing it.
 Learning, development and upskilling opportunities for team members are essential!
-That’s why we sponsor training, learning and accreditation opportunities for all our teams across swissglobal.
+That’s why we sponsor training, learning and accreditation opportunities for all our teams.

 And finally, we need to embrace the always-ready, always-available ethos that comes with digitalisation.
 Our clients need access to us 24/7, and we can facilitate that through technology.
-At swissglobal, for example, we have dedicated portals where our clients can track their investments and up to date valuations through dashboards whenever they want, from wherever they are.
+For example, we have to have dedicated portals where our clients can track their investments and up-to-date valuations through dashboards whenever they want, from wherever they are.

-Wealth management is an industry that if done right can have a tremendously positive impact on people’s lives by helping them achieve financial security.
-We have a responsibility to our clients, and society as a whole.
+If done right, wealth management is an industry that can have a tremendously positive impact on people’s lives by helping them achieve financial security.
+We have a responsibility to our clients and society as a whole.
 It is therefore incredibly important that we continue our efforts to evolve strategically and raise our standards.
 Ultimately our standards are what define us.

 Blog published by Mike Coady.